 Overview InformationAmerican ginseng (Panax quinquefolis) is an herb that grows mainly in North America.
 Wild American ginseng is in such high demand that it has been declared a threatened or endangered species in some states in the United States.

 People take American ginseng by mouth for stress, to boost the immune system, and as a stimulant.
 American ginseng is also used for infections of the airways such as colds and flu, for diabetes, and many other conditions, but there is no good scientific evidence to support any of these uses.

 You may also see American ginseng listed as an ingredient in some soft drinks.
 Oils and extracts made from American ginseng are used in soaps and cosmetics.

-Don’t confuse American ginseng with Siberian ginseng (Eleutherococcus senticosus) or Asian ginseng (Panax ginseng).
-They have different medicinal effects.
+Don't confuse American ginseng with Asian ginseng (Panax ginseng) or Eleuthero (Eleutherococcus senticosus).
+They have different effects.

 How does it work?American ginseng contains chemicals called ginsenosides that seem to affect insulin levels in the body and lower blood sugar.
 Other chemicals, called polysaccharides, might affect the immune system.

 - Diabetes.
 Some research shows that taking American ginseng by mouth, up to two hours before a meal, can lower blood sugar after a meal in patients with type 2 diabetes.
 Taking American ginseng by mouth daily for 8 weeks might also help lower pre-meal blood sugar levels in patients with type 2 diabetes.